 Ross said a better path forward for used car owners facing problems is through the federal Magnuson-Moss Warranty Act.

 “The Warranty Act allows consumers to seek financial relief from the vehicle’s manufacturer after the manufacturer has failed to repair the vehicle within a reasonable number of attempts or after having a reasonable opportunity,” Ross said.
 “As long as the consumer complained to the manufacturer (through its authorized dealerships) of the problems while the issues were still covered under the manufacturer’s original warranty, the consumer may be entitled to relief under the Warranty Act.”

-The auto lemon law in Texas forces manufacturers to pay the vehicle’s full purchase price if it meets the state law’s requirements.
-The manufacturer must also pay the consumer “reasonable incidental costs” including towing costs, alternative transportation, attorney’s fees if the consumer hires an attorney after notification the manufacturer has a lawyer, and loss or damage to personal property.
+The auto lemon law in Texas forces manufacturers to pay the vehicle’s full purchase price under repurchase.
+The manufacturer must also pay the consumer “reasonable incidental costs.”
+These include towing costs, alternative transportation, loss or damage to personal property and more.
 The manufacturer can legally withhold a “reasonable allowance” for the consumer’s use of the vehicle.

-Ross said it is always a good idea to consult with a lemon law attorney when pursuing a lemon law claim, and that trying to pursue a case without an attorney is a poor choice.
+Ross said consumers should consult with a lemon law attorney when pursuing a lemon law claim.
+Doing so without an attorney is a poor choice.